njpanderson/push/README.md

 ### Queued uploading

-Another great feature of Push is that it will keep a list of all files you have edited within VS Code and let you upload them with a single shortcut.
+Another great feature of Push is that it will keep a list of all files you have edited or are being watched within VS Code and let you upload them with a single shortcut.
 This defaults to `cmd-alt-p` (or `ctrl-alt-p` on Windows).

 Whenever a file is saved, and the queue is enabled, a ![Upload queue](https://raw.github.com/njpanderson/push/master/img/queue.png) icon with the number of queued items will appear in the status bar.

-Use the above shortcut, or select **Upload queued items** in the command palette to upload all of the files in a single operation.
+Use the above shortcut, or select **Upload queued items** in the command palette to upload all of the files within the queue in a single operation.

 ### File watching
 A third method of uploading files is to use the watch tool.
 This can be accessed from the explorer context menu:

 <img src="https://raw.github.com/njpanderson/push/master/img/context-watch.png" width="269" alt="Explorer context menu with watch selected"/>

 Selecting this option will create a watcher for the file, or in the case of a folder, all of the files within it.
 Whenever any one of them is altered or created by either VS Code or another app, Push will attempt to upload them.

+If `queueWatchedFiles` is set to `true`, then Push will instead queue the file for upload alongside any other items within the queue.

 #### Listing watched files and the upload queue